mgabr2007/QuranReciter/replit.md

 5. Progress is updated in real-time

 ### Content Retrieval Flow
-1. Surah and Ayah data loaded from local JSON files
+1. Surah and Ayah data loaded from PostgreSQL database
-2. Arabic text and translations fetched from external APIs
+2. Audio files served from local storage (`/public/audio/alafasy/`)
 3. Content cached and displayed with proper formatting
 4. Bookmarks and notes synchronized with backend database